-During the past week, we have had a major snow event, extremely frigid temperatures and heavy winds.
-The lake level at Bull Shoals Dam fell six tenths of a foot to rest at seven and three tenths feet below power pool of 654.00 feet.
-This is forty eight and three tenths feet below the top of flood pool.
-Up stream, Table Rock Lake fell two tenths of a foot to rest at eight and nine tenths feet below power pool or twenty four and nine tenths feet below the top of flood pool.
-Beaver Lake fell four tenths of a foot to rest at ten and four tenths feet below power pool or twenty feet below the top of flood pool.
-On the White, we had moderate generation with a few significant periods of no generation.
-Norfork Lake rose two tenths of a foot to rest at ten and one tenth feet below power pool of 552.00 feet or thirty eight and one tenth feet below the top of flood pool.
-On the Norfork, we have had a similar pattern of moderate generation and a significant period of wadable water.
-All of the lakes on the White River System are lower than we have seen them for several years and we should receive more wadable water.
-The generation we had for the past few weeks was due to the increased power demands brought on by the frigid temperatures.
+During the past week, we have had several minor rain events and generally cooler temperatures.
+The lake level at Bull Shoals Dam fell three and six tenths feet to rest at twenty one and four tenths feet above power pool of 654.00 feet.
+This is nineteen and six tenths feet below the top of flood pool.
+Upstream, Table Rock Lake fell one tenth of a foot to rest at eight tenths of a foot above power pool or fifteen and two tenths feet below the top of flood pool.
+Beaver Lake fell three tenths of a foot to rest at three and three tenths feet above power pool or six and three tenths feet below the top of flood pool.
+On the White, we have had fairly heavy generation around the clock.
+There has been no wadable water.
+Norfork Lake fell two and three tenths of a foot to rest at eleven and six tenths feet above power pool of 552.00 feet or sixteen and four tenths feet below the top of flood pool.
+On the Norfork, we have had a classic summer generation schedule with light or no generation at night and high generation during times of peak power demand.
+There has been reliable wadable water early every morning.
+The rate of drop on the lakes has increased.

-Crooked Creek and the Buffalo River are low and clear.
-The water temperature is low and the small mouths are not active.
+Crooked Creek and the Buffalo River are low and gin clear.
+They are so low you may have to drag your boat through certain sections.
+The water temperature is right on and the small mouth action has been red hot!
+Several anglers have reported success with Clouser minnows and crawfish patterns.
 Carefully check the water level before entering Crooked Creek or the Buffalo River.
 There are no dams on these streams.
 They both have large drainages and are prone to flooding during and following any rain event.
 The water can rise very quickly.

-The water level on the Spring River is very low and clear.
+The water level on the Spring River is lower but stained.
+This is a great place to wade fish.
+However, there are many canoeists this time of year, particularly on the weekends.
+If you wish to escape them, fish the upper section near the Lassiter Access.
 Be sure and wear cleated boots and carry a wading staff.
 There is a lot of bedrock that can get very slick.
-The hot spot has been downstream from the dam Three access.
-The hot flies have been olive woolly buggers with a bit of flash, cerise San Juan worms and pheasant tail nymphs.
+The hot spot has been the Dam Three Access.
+The hot flies have been olive woolly buggers with a bit of flash, cerise and hot pink San Juan worms and Y2Ks.

 Remember that the White and Norfork Rivers are infected with didymo, an invasive alga.
 Be sure and thoroughly clean and dry your waders (especially the felt soles on wading boots) before using them in any other water.
 Many manufacturers are now making rubber soled wading boots that are easier to clean and are not as likely to harbor didymo.